Panel rules California judge in Stanford swimmer case not biased

 The complaints accused Persky of abusing his authority, displaying bias and imposing an unlawful sentence, the report said.
 The types of bias alleged included gender bias against the female victim, racial/socio-economic bias because a non-white defendant would have received a harsher sentence and pro-Stanford bias stemming from the judge's own years as a student and athlete at the elite university near San Francisco.

-But the commission said the sentence was legal and within the discretion of the judge.
-Other cases cited as evidence of bias do not stand up to scrutiny, the panel said.
-In one, Persky did not preside over the sentencing phase of the defendant's trial, and in four others the sentence was the result of a negotiated agreement between the prosecution and the defense.

-The panel said the judge performed a multi-faceted assessment before imposing his sentence, and also said that his connection to Stanford did not disqualify him from hearing the case.

-Stanford law professor Michele Dauber, who has led opposition to the sentence, questioned the factual basis of the commission's findings and promised to continue her campaign to recall him from office.
+Stanford law professor Michele Dauber, who has led opposition to the sentence and has begun a campaign to remove Persky from office, criticized the ruling.

 "We strongly disagree with the Commission's conclusion on judicial bias and we believe that Judge Persky has in fact demonstrated a clear pattern of bias in cases of sex crimes and violence against women," Dauber said in an email.